 BEST CYBERSECURITY COURSES:StationX is our #1 choice for beginners.
 StationX VIP Membership provides unlimited access to all content including courses focused on passing top security certifications.

-The way Coursera works is it presents multiple courses as part of a specialization.
+The way Coursera works is by grouping multiple courses into a “specialization.”
 You can take all courses within a specialization or choose specific ones.
 Each specialization includes a hands-on project which you’ll have to complete in order to earn a certificate.